 Your child is in tears again because it’s time for math.
 You know that they can do it, but they don’t believe you.
 They struggle through the lesson.
 They don’t understand any of the tips or tricks to calculate the answer faster.
 They are reliant on fingers and counting, even if they are multiplying 7 times 8.
 You are just as frustrated as they are, and math soon becomes a dreaded chore.

 Does this homeschool math scenario sound familiar?

-Struggling Students Often Get Stressed When They See the Math Book
+Struggling Students Get Stressed When They See the Math Book

 First, we need to unravel the dread.
 If your child is stressed about math, they are not in a space to learn.
 Stress actually blocks higher learning.
 You can read about the neuroscience of how stress blocks learning here.

 One way to undo the stress related to math is to take a break.
-If your child is behind, you may not feel comfortable taking a complete break.
-Whether you take some time off from math studies or not, you can take a break from the curriculum you are using.
-Use these math tips for struggling students to study math in a different way:
+But if your child is already behind, you may not feel comfortable taking a complete break.
+Instead you can take a break from the curriculum you are using and study math in a different way:

-- Or get a few fun hands-on activities that you can rotate through the week.
+- rotate fun hands-on activities through the week

 This does not mean your child won’t ever get frustrated.
 They will.
 Math is hard.
 Math is hard because it requires thinking, and thinking is hard.
 But you can dispel a lot of stress simply by acknowledging that it is hard, reminding them that each concept gets easier with practice, and not expecting them to learn faster than they are able.